 How do voting laws impact elections?
-We model electoral competition with endogenous turnout and highlight how targeted changes to voting costs for a specific group of citizens-such as those that arise from restrictive voting laws like voter identification requirements-can affect not only turnout, but also policy platforms.
-Each party anticipates the direct effect, which discourages targeted citizens from voting, and therefore both platforms shift towards the untargeted group.
-Thus, policy shifts away from the targeted group regardless of who wins.
-These adjustments mobilize targeted citizens and demobilize the untargeted, which mutes the impact on turnout and party vote shares explaining scant evidence that restrictive voting laws impact electoral outcomes.
-Our results shed new light on party competition, voter participation, and representation, as well as normative and empirical evaluations of restrictive voting laws.
+We highlight how targeting a specific group of citizens-such as in restrictive voting laws like voter identification requirements-can have weak effects on turnout and vote shares but substantial effects on policy platforms.
+To break down these effects, we analyze a model of electoral competition with endogenous turnout and targeted voting costs.
+Each party anticipates the direct effect of raising one side's voting costs: discouraging targeted citizens from voting.
+Consequently, both platforms shift towards the untargeted group.
+These platform adjustments mobilize targeted citizens and demobilize the untargeted, muting the net impact on turnout and vote shares-consistent with scant empirical evidence of these electoral effects.
+Yet, on policy they also hurt targeted citizens and their aligned party.
+The targeted group's size amplifies these effects.
+Our results shed new light on party competition, voter participation, and representation, as well as normative and empirical evaluations of voting laws.

-^{}Princeton University, gleason.judd@princeton.edu
+\Princeton University, gleason.judd@princeton.edu